lootrr/LOT-Meeting-Notes-Creator/README.md

-# TG-Meeting-Notes-Creator
+# LOT-Meeting-Notes-Creator
-Triton Gaming script that creates a formatted meeting notes in a specific folder.
+League of Triton google script that creates a formatted meeting notes in a specific folder.